-The Schengen Area is a 4,312,099 km2 territory of 26 countries, and home to 419,392,429 citizens.
-It was first initiated in 1985 by five EU member states in order to abolish internal borders.
+The Schengen Area is a territory of 26 European countries.
 It consists of 22 European Union member states and four other countries that are part of the European Free Trade Association, which are Norway, Iceland, Switzerland and Lichtenstein.

 Schengen Area Member States